kubeflow/manifests/README.md

 # Manifests
 This repo is a [bespoke configuration](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/glossary.md#bespoke-configuration) of kustomize targets used by kubeflow.
 These targets are traversed by kubeflow's CLI `kfctl`.
-Each target is compatible with the kustomize CLI and can be processed indendently by kubectl or the kustomize command.
+Each target is compatible with the kustomize CLI and can be processed independently by kubectl or the kustomize command.

 ## Organization
 Subdirectories within the repo hold kustomize targets (base or overlay subdirectory).
 Overlays contain additional functionality and multiple overlays may be mixed into the base (described below).
 Both base and overlay targets are processed by kfctl during generate and apply phases and is detailed in [Kfctl Processing](#kfctl-processing).